hammerlab/ketrew/src/doc/The_Configuration_File.md

 ==================

-Ketrew applications (ie. server or client), use a JSON format configuration file (it is possible to avoid configuration files by using the library and/or creating your own
-[ad-hoc command-line application](./Alternative_CLI_Application.md)).
+Ketrew applications (ie. server or client), use a JSON format for configuration (it is possible to generate that file from OCaml or even to avoid all configuration files by creating your own [ad-hoc command-line application](./Alternative_CLI_Application.md)).

 The configuration file can contain one or more named "profiles".